Cloris was ill.

 Sam sat up, looked at me and shuddered.
 He shook his furry head and wandered up the hill, leaving me with whatever thoughts I’d had.
 I was thinking it’s an extraordinary morning, though I can’t for the life of me remember why.

+I trundled up the hill in Sam’s wake, the distant ringing of my phone dogging my otherwise silent thoughts.
 Sam knew I would not hurry my pace.
 I’ve hurried my pace over six decades, for Christ’s sake.
 I’ve never been on time for anything, if I were I’d consider myself late.

 I’m Bavarian, so I’m always early.
 Always.